 What is the service area?

-United Way of the Upper Ohio Valley serves both sides of the river: Belmont County and a portion of Monroe County in Ohio and Brooke, Ohio, Marshall and Wetzel Counties in West Virginia.
+United Way of the Upper Ohio Valley serves both sides of the river: Belmont County and a portion of Monroe County in Ohio and Brooke, Ohio, Marshall, Wetzel and Tyler Counties in West Virginia.

 Who governs the United Way?